Romney to Trump: Stop 'Vile, Baseless' Accusations Against Scarborough

 On Tuesday, T.J. penned a letter to Twitter CEO Jack Dorsey, in which he pleaded for the social media platform to remove President Trump’s tweet about his late wife.
 Twitter, in turn, apologized for the president’s tweet, though it opted against removing them.

 Twitter’s apology came as the Silicon Valley giant slapped a fact-check label on President Trump’s recent tweets about the connection between vote-by-mail and voter fraud.
-The move prompted the president to threatened to regulate or shut down social media companies.
+The move prompted the president to threaten to regulate or shut down social media companies.

 The president tweeted: “Republicans feel that Social Media Platforms totally silence conservatives voices.
 We will strongly regulate, or close them down, before we can ever allow this to happen.
 We saw what they attempted to do, and failed, in 2016.
 We can’t let a more sophisticated version of that happen again.
 Just like we can’t let large scale Mail-In Ballots take root in our Country.
 It would be a free for all on cheating, forgery and the theft of Ballots.
 Whoever cheated the most would win.
 Likewise, Social Media.
 Clean up your act, NOW!!!!”